KillahPotatoes/arma.warfare/README.md

 Every sector will have an ammobox.
 If the sector belongs to your side you will have 'Request squad', 'Arsenal', 'Helo insertion' and 'Redeploy to HQ' actions available.

 #### Sector defense
 Once a sector is taken, 5 soldiers will spawn and one mortar position.
 These will remain in the sector to defend it.

 ### Actions

 #### Request squad
 Gives you a random squad of 8.
 If you already have squad mates, it will reinforce your squad so you are a squad of 8 again.

 #### Redeploy to HQ
 Send you back to your HQ.
-Your squad won't follow
+Your squad won't be teleported

 #### Helo insertion
 Spawn 2000 m over the ground at any point chosen by clicking on the map.
 Any teammates nearby will drop with you.

 ### Strength